Purple Camel Sheffield - Help us create a Growing Garden to promote recovery journey from drug and alcohol misuse

 In these straightened times where there has been a steady reduction in funding available to substance misuse recovery services across the country, we have to come up with innovative ideas to be able to continue supporting service users in their recovery journey.

-Then benefits of using environmental conservation as therapy is evidenced and we would like to expand on the work currently being done by staff and volunteers to help people in their recovery journey from drug and alcohol misuse.
+The benefits of using environmental conservation as therapy is widely evidenced, and we would like to expand on the work currently being done by staff and volunteers to help people in their recovery journey from drug and alcohol misuse.

 The guiding ideas are oriented around growing as much of our own produce as possible in our gardens / allotments (to be used in our kitchens), developing a culture of recycling, being aware of, and reducing the way we use and save energy – heating, lighting, water and pollution awareness.
 In essence looking at the use of renewable resources across the spectrum.

-Working in partnership with Lane End Farm Trust at the Sheffield Storth Oaks Adult Residential is the logical way to bring our expertise together and develop the desired sustainable concept.
+Working in partnership with Lane End Farm Trust at the Sheffield Adult Residential is the logical way to bring our expertise together and develop the desired sustainable concept.

 What we will do with the money raised